Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_objective_functions.rst

 	    BoxConstraintHandler<SearchPointType> m_handler;
 	};

-So what did happen? first of all we removed th variable storing the dimensionality as this is now governed by the handler.
+So what did happen?
+First of all, we removed the variable storing the dimensionality as this is now governed by the handler.
 In the constructor, we initialize it with the right dimensionality and the uniform lower and upper bound - this could also be vectors of the correct size, if the bounds happen to be differently for every variable.
 When the functions' dimensionality is changed, we have to update the handler to have the right dimensionality again.
-And in eval we finally check, whether the point is feasible.
+And in eval we finally check whether the point is feasible.
 In the constructor there is another magic function, called ``announceConstraintHandler``.
 This tells the base class that a constraint handler is available and it will set up the proper flags depending on the capabilities of the handler.
 After this call, all the virtual functions used for constraint handling can be called and are calling the handlers function.
-Another nice feature in this case is, that we get the starting points for free, as the handler can generate points uniformly inside the feasible region.
+Another nice feature in this case is that we get the starting points for free, as the handler can generate points uniformly inside the feasible region.
 But of course this behavior can still be overwritten if a different scheme is needed.
 Now, that was rather simple!

-Handling Constraints without Constraint Handlers
+Handling Constraints Without Constraint Handlers
 ---------------------------------------------------
 We will now try to implement the above handler directly in the objective function.
 Please take into account that other constraints aside from the box constraints are not well supported and that in the general interface there is no way to get more specific information about the particular constraints.

-For Box-Constraints we can support the full range of possible functions, but the minimum requirement of a constraint objective function is that it can check whether a point is feasible or not.
+For box constraints we can support the full range of possible functions, but the minimum requirement of a constraint objective function is that it can check whether a point is feasible or not.
 In our case we only hav to check whether every value of a point is between 0 and 1::

 	bool isFeasible( const SearchPointType & input) const {